 Hi.
-My name is Zea ("Z.") Miller, and I am a graduate from Purdue University, where I pursued a Ph.D. in English, specializing in theory and cultural studies, semantics, and semiotics.
+My name is Zea ("Z.") Miller, and I recently graduated from Purdue University, where I pursued a Ph.D. in English, specializing in theory and cultural studies, semantics, and semiotics.
 I also manage the administrative and technological affairs for the Center for Cognition and Neuroethics and I am the production editor for the Journal of Cognition and Neuroethics.

 As a scholar, I generally examine the interplay of structure and meaning in narratives so as to uncover systemic models and rationally interrogate both their coherence and social ramifications.
 I recently defended my dissertation on Deleuzoguattarian theory and science fiction, which I aim to transition into articles.